zhengl0217/Automatic-Website-Scraping-Engine/README.md

-# Python wrapper function for processing and extracting the literature information from the open-source repository
+# Python wrapper function for processing and extracting the literature information from the open-access repository

 This repository contains a python wrapper function, named as **web_scrapy.py**, for extracting the key journal information (e.g., journal title, publication sources, publication date and abstract) that are related to the topic of "oxygen evolution reaction"